sheepolata/WorldInConflictSim/README.md

 ### 11/04/2021

+Changed heuristic in A* to take into account the average travelling cost for tile types.
+SIGNIFICANTLY improved performances.
+Note to self: heuristics ARE IMPORTANT!

 Test some quadmap generation.
 Inconclusive for now.
 Will be used for some sort of split and merge algorithm, if I manages to finish it.

 Changed roads display from one tile to a line between 2 locations, using pygame.draw.lines() and the A* calculated path.